johannacarolinep/basilandthyme/README.md

 ```

 #### Create a superuser
 Some functionality in the project, such as creating new recipes, is limited to superusers.
-Therefore, in order to access the admin panel, you will need to create a superuser.
+Therefore, to access the admin panel, you will need to create a superuser.

 Write the following command in the terminal:
 ```